A Trusted Friend in a Complicated World

 Ilya Andriyanov/Shutterstock

 Alissa Chavez was upset about the stories of children who died when they were accidentally left in hot cars—and she wanted to do something to help prevent it.
-In 2014, at age 14, she came up with the idea of the Hot Seat, a small cushion with a sensor that’s placed in the car seat and connects to the parent’s smartphone.
+In 2014, at age 14, she came up with the idea of The Hot Seat, a small cushion with a sensor that’s placed in the car seat and connects to the parent’s smartphone.
 If the cushion senses that the smartphone has moved more than 20 feet from the car with the baby still in the seat, it sounds an alarm.
-Here are some more inventions that have changed the world in the last decade.
+Chavez’s prototype was her submission for her school’s science fair.

 vintage television